1993 Four Corners hantavirus outbreak: Expanded scope

-After learning of the situation, the press reported on May 27 that an unexplained illness was killing tribal members in the Four Corners region, which caused great anxiety in the public.
+After learning of the situation, the press reported on May 27 that an unknown disease was killing young tribal members in the Four Corners, which caused great anxiety in the public.
 Navajo and Hopi people were ostracized from the rest of society, and politicians faced pressure to respond to the situation.
 On the same day, New Mexico state officials contacted the CDC and asked for assistance.
 On May 28, a team of investigators was created and Jay Butler, an epidemiologist at the CDC's Epidemic Intelligence Service, was made the leader of the team.
 Less than a day later, the group arrived at Albuquerque and was transported to the University of New Mexico.
 There, they were joined by members of the UNM medical faculty, IHS physicians, infectious disease and toxicology experts, physicians who had treated the deceased, and various state and national health officials.
-Robert Breiman, a respiratory disease expert, would lead the field investigation, while C. J. Peters, the head of the CDC's Special Pathogens Branch, would lead the laboratory work being done at the CDC in Atlanta, Georgia.
+Robert Breiman, a respiratory disease expert, was selected to lead the field investigation, while C. J. Peters, the head of the CDC's Special Pathogens Branch, was put in charge of the laboratory work being done at the CDC in Atlanta, Georgia.

 In a meeting that took place from May 29 to May 31, the task force agreed to evaluate any person in the area from January 1, 1993, onward who had radiological imaging that showed evidence of unexplained excess substances in both lungs (bilateral infiltrates) with low levels of oxygen in the blood (hypoxemia) as well as any death accompanied with unexplained pulmonary edema.
-The group received varying degrees of clinical information about more than 30 suspected cases and considered various causes of illness.
+The group received clinical information about more than 30 suspected cases and considered various causes of illness.
 Plague, tularemia, and anthrax, among other diseases, were eliminated from consideration due to lack of evidence.
 The team believed the outbreak to be caused by either a new, aggressive form of influenza, an environmental toxin, or a previously unrecognized pathogen.